Cartmel Fell culvert repairs, Lake District

 Steve Stout of Cumbria TRF organised a repair plan which was developed in collaboration with experienced upland path management, following the advice laid down in the Uplands Path Advisory Group manuals.
 (Upland Pathwork and Upland Management) and Repairing Upland Paths, Best Practice Guide 1996).
 Cumbria Drystone Walling Association was consulted for their expertise on the rebuilding of the main retaining wall.
 Experienced contractors have been consulted for the culvert installation.
 All health and safety paperwork was completed before the weekend.

-Although a TRF initiative, GLASS were part of the work party, along with ACU, CALM and LARA members.
+Although a TRF initiative, the Green Lane Association were part of the work party, along with ACU, CALM and LARA members.

 The work involved: